lootie/Multitaper.jl/paper/paper.md

 # To contribute

-We welcome contributions of any kind via bitbucket issues or by pull requests.
+We welcome input of any kind via bitbucket issues or by pull requests.
+Support requests can be directed to haley@anl.gov.

 # Acknowledgements